Grouflon/3rd_training_lua/README.md

 ## Changelog
 ### v0.7 (12/04/2020)
 - Changed main supported emulator from FBA-rr to Fightcade's FBNeo fork
+- [Feature] Main player now acts as the training dummy during recording and pre-recording
 - [Feature] Added input history display for both players
 - [Feature] Added a weight to each replay slot to control randomness (Contribution of @BoredKittenz)
 - Redesigned controller display